Theology: History of academic discipline

+or ontology (the science of being).

-Christian theology's preeminent place in the university began to be challenged during the European Enlightenment, especially in Germany.
+Christian theology's preeminent place in the university started to come under challenge during the European Enlightenment, especially in Germany.
 Other subjects gained in independence and prestige, and questions were raised about the place of a discipline that seemed to involve a commitment to the authority of particular religious traditions in institutions that were increasingly understood to be devoted to independent reason.

 Since the early 19th century, various different approaches have emerged in the West to theology as an academic discipline.
-Much of the debate concerning theology's place in the university or within a general higher education curriculum centres on whether theology's methods are appropriately theoretical and (broadly speaking) scientific or, on the other hand, whether theology requires a pre-commitment of faith by its practitioners, and whether such a commitment conflicts with academic freedom.Frei, Hans W. 1992.
-Types of Christian Theology, edited by W. C. Placher and G. Hunsinger.
-New Haven, CT: Yale University Press.McClendon, James W. 2000.
-"Theology and the University."
-Ch.
-10 in Systematic Theology 3: Witness.
-Nashville, TN: Abingdon.
+Much of the debate concerning theology's place in the university or within a general higher education curriculum centres on whether theology's methods are appropriately theoretical and (broadly speaking) scientific or, on the other hand, whether theology requires a pre-commitment of faith by its practitioners, and whether such a commitment conflicts with academic freedom.

 Ministerial training

 In some contexts, theology has been held to belong in institutions of higher education primarily as a form of professional training for Christian ministry.
 This was the basis on which Friedrich Schleiermacher, a liberal theologian, argued for the inclusion of theology in the new University of Berlin in 1810.

 For instance, in Germany, theological faculties at state universities are typically tied to particular denominations, Protestant or Roman Catholic, and those faculties will offer denominationally-bound (konfessionsgebunden) degrees, and have denominationally bound public posts amongst their faculty; as well as contributing "to the development and growth of Christian knowledge" they "provide the academic training for the future clergy and teachers of religious instruction at German schools."

 In the United States, several prominent colleges and universities were started in order to train Christian ministers.
 Harvard, Georgetown, Boston University, Yale, Duke University, and Princeton all had the theological training of clergy as a primary purpose at their foundation.

 Seminaries and bible colleges have continued this alliance between the academic study of theology and training for Christian ministry.
 There are, for instance, numerous prominent examples in the United States, including Phoenix Seminary, Catholic Theological Union in Chicago, The Graduate Theological Union in Berkeley, Criswell College in Dallas, The Southern Baptist Theological Seminary in Louisville, Trinity Evangelical Divinity School in Deerfield, Illinois, Dallas Theological Seminary, North Texas Collegiate Institute in Farmers Branch, Texas, and the Assemblies of God Theological Seminary in Springfield, Missouri.
-The only Judeo-Christian seminary for theology is the ‘Idaho Messianic Bible Seminary’ which is part of the Jewish University of Colorado in Denver.
+The only Judeo-Christian seminary for theology is the 'Idaho Messianic Bible Seminary' which is part of the Jewish University of Colorado in Denver.